sillsm/naivenfts/readme.md

 exploring their source code directly.
 You don't need to have coding experience to do this, because the function comments are really detailed.

-We'll muck through the source code together and do our best to make sense of what we're reading.
+We'll muck through the source code together, and do our best to make sense of what we're reading.
 We'll only come up for air and consult reference documentation as needed.

 Let's start by examining some of the NFTs that have recently been mentioned in the news.